enthru/linhpsdr/README.md

 # LinHPSDR

+### Changelist for this fork

+I'm using this software only on Mac OS, so some of this issues can be appeared only on Mac OS and fixes can affect normal working on linux systems :)

+1) Added 'space' hotkey to enable MOX in receiver window
+2) Replaced spaces in VFO freqency with zeroes (a bit ugly, but working) to fix wrong digit scrolling.
+3) Changed default FPS for new receivers to 25.
+4) Fix speech processing settings in TX configuration tab (was in wrong position - under equalizer).
+5) Trigger waterfall drag event only when we moving mouse more that 1 pixel to prevent unvanted drag event caused by nmouse jitter.

 ### Development environment

 Development and testing has been run on Ubuntu and Arch Linux.
 If run on early versions there may be a problem with GTK not supporting the gtk_menu_popup_at_pointer function vfo.c.
 For information on MacOS support see [MacOS.md](./MacOS.md).